surveyjs/survey-library/docs/handle-survey-results-continue-incomplete.md

 # Continue an Incomplete Survey

 Your respondents may not complete your survey in a single session.
-In this case, you can restore their answers from the previous session the next time they get to the survey.
+In this case, you can restore their answers from the previous session next time they get to the survey.
 Incomplete results can be loaded from your database or the browser's [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 To save incomplete results, enable the Survey's [`sendResultOnPageNext`](/Documentation/Library?id=surveymodel#sendResultOnPageNext) property.
 With this setting, the Survey raises the [`onPartialSend`](/Documentation/Library?id=surveymodel#onPartialSend) event each time a respondent navigates to the next survey page.
 Handle this event to send incomplete results to your database or `localStorage`: